Crumb Top Baking

 While I've been in full Christmas mode for about a month now, the baking season really kicks off for me in December.
 I love having a stash of cookies on hand for gifting and impromptu gatherings.
 And these chocolate crumble bars are always on my baking list.
 They're a favourite around here!

-I’m also a huge fan of chai spiced desserts, so if you are too, be sure to check out this Vegan Chai Cake with Orange Cardamom Frosting.
-It’s a delicious snack cake and one of the easiest desserts you’ll make this season.
+I'm also a huge fan of chai spiced desserts, so if you are too, be sure to check out this vegan chai spice cake with spiced cream cheese frosting.
+It's a delicious snack cake and one of the easiest desserts you'll make this season.

 Why you'll love these vegan chocolate oat bars